Lichen product: Occurrence

 In 1907, Wilhelm Zopf identified and classified about 150 lichen products.
 Seventy years later, this number had risen to 300, and by 1995, 850 lichen products were known; as of 2021, more than 1000 have been identified.
 Analytical methods were developed in the 1970s using thin-layer chromatography for the routine identification of lichen products.
 More recently, published techniques demonstrate ways to more efficiently harvest secondary metabolites from lichen samples.

+Use in taxonomy

+Lichen products play a crucial role in differentiating lichenised fungi, particularly in groups where morphological characteristics are less distinct.
+This approach is notably applied in the genus Lepraria, which lacks sexual reproduction and ascomata (fruiting bodies), typically key features for species identification.
+Similarly, in genera with more complex structures like the crustose genus Ochrolechia, and the fruticose Cladonia, the presence, absence, or substitution of specific lichen products is frequently used to distinguish species, especially when these variations align with differences in geographical distribution.